ankith26/My-PyChess/README.md

 - Added basic SinglePlayer.

 ## What's next

-- I am working on the next upgrade to the game.
+- I will further upgrade preferences.
-- The upgrade will optimise the game even further, fixing a bug.
-- The upgrade will add a new preference Menu where you can customise some game features(it will be incomplete)
-- The upgrade adds background animations on the home menu.
+- Minor changes will be made
+- I will fix bugs(if found).
 - Hopefully, I will add documentation about the Game.
 - Please notify me quickly if you come across bugs, issues.
 - Put down your thoughts about the game in the Issues section along with all bugs/glitches.